devgeniem/wp-geniem-roles/README.md

 ### Restrict user management by role
 Function to restrict users to manage users by the given roles and capabilities.
-note: Role will be removed from the WordPress admin user management dropdowns if the role has been restricted with the caps `edit_user` or `promote_user`.
+Role will be removed from the WordPress admin user management dropdowns for example bulk action "Change role to" if the role has been restricted with the caps `edit_user` or `promote_user`.

 ```php
 /**